-For example, an agent may be appointed by a power of attorney in Mississippi to make decisions for the principal on real estate, finances (access to bank accounts), medical care, or execute a contract.
+For example, an agent may be appointed by a POA in Mississippi to make decisions for the principal on real estate, finances (access to bank accounts), medical care, or execute a contract.

 It is common for a principal to choose a trusted person or close associate as an agent, knowing the sensitivity or significance of the matter the agent gets to make a decision on.
-A power of attorney also proves to private and public institutions that the agent has the requisite authority to make and sign documents on behalf of the principal.
+A POA also proves to private and public institutions that the agent has the requisite authority to make and sign documents on behalf of the principal.

 Editable Forms